goetzpf/bii_scripts/doc/txt/CONTENTS.rst

   | Create EPICS data from a spreadsheet: EPICS.db, Panels, Alarm handler,
   | Archiver files `documentation <scripts/csv2epicsDb.html>`__

+**csv2json.py**
+  | Convert CSV files to JSON and vice versa.
+  | This can be used to convert csv files as they are used in BII-Controls and
+    MLS-Controls to JSON and back again to CSV.
+This can be useful if you want to edit csv files or run a diff to see what was changed.
+CSV files have very long lines that are hard to edit and are hard to use with 'diff'.

 **csv2plot**
   | Combine and convert numerical data from .csv files for gnuplot use.
   | `documentation <scripts/csv2plot.html>`__